bluebirz/bluebirz.github.io/_posts/2025-07-20-try-github-actions.md

     }
     ```

-    > Deleting a provider has 30 days of grace period which means the deleted provider can be stored and we can't create a new provider with the same name for the certain period[^delprovider].
+    > Deleting a provider has 30 days of grace period which means the deleted provider can be restored and we can't create a new provider with the same name for the certain period[^delprovider].
     {: .prompt-warning }

 1. Third, create a service account to connect to the provider.